Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_slides.md

 ## tox

-- Automation for Python testing, building and distribution
+- Environment orchestrator to setup and execute various tools for a project.
-- Creates virtual environments for each process
+- Creates virtual environments for each process.
-- Depending on the command, dependencies are installed, tests are run, packaging is done, etc.
-- tox command line tool reads and runs files like `pyproject.toml`, `tox.ini`, and `setup.cfg`
-- More information in the [tox wiki](https://tox.wiki/en/4.0.15/index.html).
+- Processes include testing, linting, building, documentation generation, and more.
+- Configuration via `tox.toml` or `tox.ini` file.

 ---